encointer/book/src/protocol-democracy.md

 ## Proposals

-There is a set of predefined proposal _actions_ that can be voted on.
-Everyone can start a proposal on an _action_ (ie. set basic income to 48 LEU) at any time.
+There is a set of predefined proposal _actions_ that can be proposed and voted on.
+Everyone can start a proposal on any _action_ (ie. set basic income to 48 LEU) at any time.
 There can even be multiple proposals ongoing in parallel.

-Every member of the community can use their reputation to vote on each proposal (the more reputation, the more voting power.
-Capped at _reputation_lifetime_)
-A proposal gets approved if it stays in a passing state (enough *Aye* votes) continuously for a long enough time period (*confirmation period*).
+Every member of the community can use their personhood reputation to vote on each proposal.
+A proposal gets approved if has enough *Aye* votes continuously for a long enough time period.

 ### Practical Examples